system-transparency/stfe/doc/api.md

 ```

 Input:
-- "new_size": tree size of a newer tree head, as an ASCII-encoded
+- `new_size`: tree size of a newer tree head, as an ASCII-encoded
   decimal number.
-- "old_size": tree size of an older tree head that the log should
+- `old_size`: tree size of an older tree head that the log should
   prove is consistent with the newer tree head, as an ASCII-encoded
   decimal number.

 Output on success:
-- "new_size": tree size of the newer tree head that the proof is based
+- `new_size`: tree size of the newer tree head that the proof is based
   on, as an ASCII-encoded decimal number.
-- "old_size": tree size of the older tree head that the proof is based
+- `old_size`: tree size of the older tree head that the proof is based
   on, as an ASCII-encoded decimal number.
-- "consistency_path": node hash, hex-encoded.
+- `consistency_path`: node hash, hex-encoded.

 `consistency_path` may be omitted or repeated to represent a
 consistency proof of zero or more node hashes.
 The order of node